klauspost/reedsolomon/README.md

 This section assumes you know the basics of Reed-Solomon encoding.
 A good start is this [Backblaze blog post](https://www.backblaze.com/blog/reed-solomon/).

-This package only performs the calculation of the parity sets.
-The usage is therefore really simple.
+This package performs the calculation of the parity sets.
+The usage is therefore relatively simple.

 First of all, you need to choose your distribution of data and parity shards.
 A 'good' distribution is very subjective, and will depend a lot on your usage scenario.
-A good starting point is above 5 and below 50 data shards, and the number of parity shards to be 2 or above, and below the number of data shards.
+A good starting point is above 5 and below 100 data shards, and the number of parity shards to be 2 or above, and below the number of data shards.

 To create an encoder with 10 data shards and 3 parity shards:
 ```Go